-Here’s a short write-up on how to do this one but be sure to check out the full resource for more guidance:
+Here’s a short explanation.
+Be sure to check out the full resource in the Positive Psychology Toolkit© for more guidance.

 - Begin by getting into a comfortable seated position.
-You can close your eyes if that feels comfortable or keep your eyes open, but focused on your hands in your lap or your feet.
+You can close your eyes if that feels comfortable, or keep your eyes open but with a soft downward gaze.

 - Slowly, notice your breath with every inhale and exhale.
 Feel each breath as it enters your nose, travels through your body, and inflates your lungs.

-- Once you are feeling relaxed and clear-minded, bring to memory a challenging scenario – one where you wish you could inhabit more self-control.
-Consider all the details of the scenario – where you are, who you are with, and what is happening.
+- Once you are feeling relaxed and clear minded, bring to mind a challenging scenario, one where you wish you could inhabit more self-control.
+Consider all the details of the scenario: where you are, who you are with, and what is happening.
 Make it as vivid as possible.